lockfree

 What data structures are available?

-Single-producer single-consumer data structures:
+Single-producer single-consumer data structures

 • Queue - Best for single element operations, extremely fast, simple API consisting of only 2 methods.